-1442.01 Litigation Related Reissues [R-2]
+1442.01 Litigation Related Reissues

 During initial review, the examiner should determine whether the patent for which the reissue has been filed is involved in litigation and if so the status of that litigation.
 If the examiner becomes aware of litigation involving the patent sought to be reissued during examination of the reissue application, and applicant has not made the details regarding that litigation of record in the reissue application, the examiner, in the next Office action, will inquire regarding the specific details of the litigation.

-The following paragraph may be used for such an inquiry:
+Form Paragraph 14.06 may be used for such an inquiry.